pinco227/dublin-hills/README.md

   * [Bootstrap4](https://getbootstrap.com/) was used for its great responsivness and styling classes.
   * [Font Awesome](https://fontawesome.com/) icons were used for aesthetic and [UX](#ux) improvements.
   * [Google Fonts](https://fonts.google.com/)
+  * [Colormind.io](http://colormind.io/bootstrap/) as a tool for color palette testing
 - Version Control
   * [Git](https://git-scm.com/) as Version Control System
   * [Github](https://www.github.com) for repository hosting